etokheim/Radio-MnM/README.md

       ```bash
       $ cd radio-mnm
       ```
-   7. Make a copy of `example.env` and rename it to `.env`
+   7. Make a copy of `example-config.yml` and name it `config.yml`
       ```bash
-      $ cp env.example .env
+      $ cp example-config.yml config.yml
       ```
-   8. Edit the .env file with a text editor.
+   8. Edit the config.yml file with a text editor.
 Ie. Nano:
       ```bash
-      $ nano .env
+      $ nano config.yml
       ```
          - `ctrl` + `x` and follow the instructions to save and exit
    9. Run the configuration script: